 As a user, these problems can sometimes be frustrating.
-One common problem that crops up often is “Outlook not responding” error.
+One common problem that crops up often is “Outlook not responding” or Outlook Not Working error.
 To help you fix this error and to reduce your frustrations, we have put together a comprehensive article that will give you all the answers to your questions.

 When this happens to your Outlook, the stakes are much higher because there is always a possibility for you to be in the middle of a conversation with a potential client.
-Or worse, you could be expecting an update for a crucial security issue and your Outlook can hang.
+Or worse, you could be expecting an update for a crucial security issue and your Outlook stops working.

 When you try to click anywhere on the Outlook window, the entire screen becomes translucent with the message “Microsoft Outlook not responding” displayed on the title bar.

 Frustrating, right?
 Well, all is not lost and here are some things you can do to fix